Passio de Zacharias

 A perfunctory account of Herod’s birthday party follows (based on Mark 6:19–29//Matt 14:5–12).
 The fate of John’s head is summarily related: Herodias gives the head to her mother, who gives it to some dogs, who bring it to John’s disciples.
 The Lord informs Elizabeth of John’s death, and tells her that John was buried in the temple facing his father, Zechariah.
 A voice then comes to Elizabeth, promising to avenge the murders of her husband and son.
 After recounting the unfortunate fates of Herod and his family, the text concludes with the identification of the author, John’s disciple Eurippus, and a call to observe the festival of the remembrance and resting-place of John on August 29.

 Named historical figures and characters: Alphaeus (of Egypt), Archelaus, Elizabeth, Eurippus, Gabriel (angel), Herod (the Great), Herod Antipas, Herodias, John (the Baptist), Jesus Christ, Joseph (of Nazareth), Michael (angel), Philip (tetrach), Prokla (wife of Herod Antipas), Raphael (angel), Salome (daughter of Herodias), Uriel (angel), Zechariah (priest).

-Places: Bethlehem, Galilee, Judea, Nazareth.
+Geographical locations: Bethlehem, Galilee, Judea, Nazareth.